 Where aloha is not just a word, it’s a way of life.

-Where the longest white sand beach in Hawai’i will probably have only your foot prints on it.
+Where one of the longest white sand beaches in Hawai’i will probably have only your foot prints on it.

 An island where there is so little automobile traffic, there’s not a single traffic light.

 There’s no mall, no elevators and no neon.
 No burger wars here.

 Shopping is done in small, friendly businesses in Kaunakakai, the largest town, and in the villages of Kualapu’u and Maunaloa.